524D/mzrecal/README.md

     1) Computation of recalibration coefficients.
 The coefficients are stored in a JSON file.
-        This stage reads an mzML file and mzID file, matches measured peaks to computed m/z values and computes recalibration coefficents using a method that is useful for the instrument type.
-The instrument type (and other relavant values) are determined from the CV terms in the input files.
+        This stage reads an mzML file and mzID file, matches measured peaks to computed m/z values and computes recalibration coefficients using a method that is useful for the instrument type.
+The instrument type (and other relevant values) are determined from the CV terms in the input files.
     2) Creating a recalibrated version of the MS file.
         This stage reads the mzML file and JSON file with recalibration values, computes recalibrated m/z values for all peaks in spectra for which a valid recalibration was found, and writes a recalibrated mzML file.

 ENVIRONMENT VARIABLES:
   When environment variable MZRECAL_DEBUG=1, extra information is added to the JSON file that can help checking the performance of mzrecal.

 USAGE EXAMPLES:
-  mzrecal BSA.mzML
+  mzrecal yeast.mzML
-    Recalibrate BSA.mzML using identifications in BSA.mzid, write recalibrated result to BSA-recal.mzML and write recalibration coefficients BSA-recal.json.
+    Recalibrate yeast.mzML using identifications in yeast.mzid, write recalibrated result to yeast-recal.mzML and write recalibration coefficients yeast-recal.json.
     Default parameters are used.

-  mzrecal -ppmuncal 20 -ppmcal 1.5 BSA.mzML
+  mzrecal -ppmuncal 20 -scorefilter 'MS:1002257(0.0:0.001)' yeast.mzML
-    Idem, but accept peptides with 20 ppm as potential calibrants, after recalibration all accepted peptides must be within 1.5 ppm
+    Idem, but accept peptides with 20 ppm mass error and Comet expectation value <0.001 as potential calibrants

-  mzrecal -calmult 20 BSA.mzML
-    Idem, but the number of peaks that are considered for matching are the number of potential calibrants times 20
 ```

 # Acknowledgements